omarmokkhtar/QuizApp/readme.md

 The Last and third button on the main screen is “Published Quizzes”, Where you can find all the published quizzes and access them.

 ## Quiz link
-You can access the application through this[link](https://omarmokhtar.000webhostapp.com/)
+You can access the application through this [link](https://omarmokhtar.000webhostapp.com/)

 ## Contacts
 Email address:[Omar Mokhtar](mailto:omarmokkhtar@gmail.com)